It is a feature of the good old Tamiya Spitfire. I made it in April 2015.

-When I discovered the caterpillar track of the tiger I the other day, various plastic models came out of my cave.
+When I discovered the caterpillar track of the tiger the other day, various plastic models came out of my cave.
 Spitfire of this North African front version is very old (around 20 years ago?), but Tamiya has good parts fitting and seems to be assembled without any problem.
 Is it the German bomber Dornier Do-17?
 This package during the battle is very cool.
 Probably this picture attracted me and I purchased it.

-The inside body color including the cockpit is 1:3:1 mixing with XF-5 mat green, XF-21 sky and XF-65 field gray by the instruction.
-I replace the color which I’m having now Creos Mr.Color, No.6 Green, No.118 RLM78 light blue and No.52 field gray.
+The inside body color including the cockpit is 1:3:1 mixing with XF-5 mat green, XF-21 sky, and XF-65 field gray by the instruction.
+I replace the color which I’m having now Creos Mr.Color, No.6 Green, No.118 RLM78 light blue, and No.52 field gray.
 But it’s a little different from my image so mixed with No.124 Japanese Navy plane color and No.27 Interior color.

 I know later Creos released an aircraft interior color set of US and British WWII planes.
 I wonder why these are not sold separately?

 I am painting the pilot figure.
-It’s bad to start painting not fixed on the hold tight, I just have attached double-stick tape to the chip of wood.
+It’s bad to start painting not fixed on the hold tight, I just have attached the double-stick tape to the chip of wood.
 The figure almost comes off from the tape on the way and cannot paint it calmly.
 It’s better to use a metal stick to fixed in the wood chip usually.

 I feel this pilot resembles Count Cagliostro in “Lupin the Third: Castle of Cagliostro” which is a famous Japanese animation for 35 years, the director was Mr. Hayao Miyazaki.

-This is the masking seal which is not usually using Tamiya brand, I tried to use it for the more broad width of the cover.
+This is the masking seal which is not usually using the Tamiya brand, I tried to use it for the more broad width of the cover.
 Masking is easy, but I was worried a little that it’s too sticky.
-I dropped the sticking power to peel off and attach with my jeans a couple of times.
+I dropped the sticking power to peel off and attach to my jeans a couple of times.
 There was no particular problem when I later removed them.

 Well, it was a fiasco… Since Tamiya decals cannot be used, cracked many and too old.
 I searched Hasegawa’s same situation decals in my house, very lucky.
-This Hasegawa decal was new type and first for me, it’s something like slide decal which was required to scrub strongly.
+This Hasegawa decal was a new type and first for me, it’s something like slide decal which was required to scrub strongly.
 It does not move even going to change the little position adjustment, once I attached it, it’s very very difficult handling.
 Well, it’s not moving so I tried to peel off but impossible… OK, so I scraped it to file!
-I’m afraid to damage the basic color to hesitate too much scratches the surface.
+I’m afraid to damage the basic color to hesitate too many scratches on the surface.
 Now I’m lost in abstraction at the last stage of a process that should be the most enjoyable work of decal changed to catastrophe, now I’m thinking the recovery.

 Come to think of it, a long time ago, maybe I let it go this decal that seems difficult handling.